HarishFulara07/Clock/README.md

 # JavaScriptClock
-Implementation of two clocks - analog and digital - using JavaScript
+Implementation of clocks - analog and digital - using HTML5 Canvas and JavaScript.